maravento/blackweb/README.md

     <td style="width: 50%; vertical-align: top;">
       <ul>
         <li>The default path of BlackWeb is <code>/etc/acl</code>.
 You can change it for your preference.</li>
-        <li>If you need to interrupt the execution of <code>bwupdate.sh</code> (ctrl + c) and it stopped at the <a href="#dns-lookup">DNS Lookup</a> part, it will restart at that point.
+        <li>If you need to interrupt the execution of <code>bwupdate.sh</code> (ctrl + c) and it stopped at the <b>DNS Lookup</b> part, it will restart at that point.
 If you stop it earlier, you will have to start from the beginning or modify the script manually so that it starts from the desired point.</li>
         <li>If you use <code>aufs</code>, temporarily change it to <code>ufs</code> during the upgrade, to avoid: <code>ERROR: Can't change type of existing cache_dir aufs /var/spool/squid to ufs.
 Restart required</code>.</li>
         <li><code>bwupdate.sh</code> intentionally uses <code>--no-check-certificate</code> (wget) and <code>-k</code> (curl).
 Several public blocklist sources have certificate/SSL issues that block the download when strict verification is enabled.
 This is a deliberate design choice, not an overlooked vulnerability.</li>
       </ul>